Gator Athletics offers 10 sports, enrolling 180 student-athletes

 In addition to the team and campus, scholarships drew Brylynn to SFSU: “Scholarships have been a big help for me, especially coming from out of state.
 It helps me pay for my tuition and living expenses [and] ensures our sport runs smoothly.”

-• Men’s team finished in 21st place at the NCAA Division II West Regional
+• Men’s Cross Country finished in 21st place at the NCAA Division II West Regional

-• Women’s team finished in 25th place at the NCAA Division II West Regional
+• Women’s Cross Country finished in 25th place at the NCAA Division II West Regional

-• Team finished 26-7 as the National Runners-up.
-Set numerous season records, including most wins in a season, single season individual kill record (Izzy Issak with 495), and single season individual assist record (Kimberly DeBoer with 1,392)
+• 2024 team finished with the most wins in program history at 26-7 and finished the season as National Runners-Up and West Region Champions.
+Set numerous season records, including most wins in a season, single season individual kill record (Izzy Issak with 495), and single season individual assist record (Kimberly DeBoer with 1,392).

-• Kimberly DeBoer earned AVCA All-American Second Team Honors and CSC Academic All-American Second Team Honors.
-She is the first Gator to earn both, and she was also named an NCAA Top 30 Finalist for NCAA Woman of the Year.
-Izzy Issak and Tamiya Wilson earned AVCA All-American Honorable Mention.
+• Kimberly DeBoer was named a 2025 NCAA Woman of the Year Top 30 Honoree.
+DeBoer also earned 2024 AVCA All-American Second Team Honors and CSC Academic All-American Second Team Honors.
+She is the first Gator to earn both.
+Izzy Issak and Tamiya Wilson earned AVCA All-American Honorable Mentions.

 • Five Gators earned All-CCAA honors, with Kimberly DeBoer earning her third CCAA Setter of the Year Award